-You’ll have a long day drive between Lhatse and Saga, along the Brahmaputra valley.
-This 8-hour drive will be brightened up by the views on the trans-Himalayan chain to the north, and the Himalayan chain to the south.
+There is a long day drive between Lhatse and Saga, along the Brahmaputra valley with stunning views on the trans-Himalayan chain to the north and the Himalayan chain to the south.
 You will drive to Darchen, the starting point of the trek around Mount Kailash.

-This morning you will start your trek around Mount Kailash (7762m), at an average altitude of 4700m.
-You will meet many Buddhist pilgrims walking in the same direction, and Bön believers going around in a counter-clockwise direction.
+Today you will start your trek around Mount Kailash (7762m), at an average altitude of 4700m.
+You will meet many Buddhist pilgrims walking in the same direction and Bön believers going around in a counter-clockwise direction.
 After 4 hours of walking you will arrive in Tamdin (4780m) where simple meals and water are served in nomad tents.
-Then 4kms remain to the monastery of Dirakpuk.
+After that you’ll have 4kms more to the monastery of Dirakpuk.

-Then you will begin the most demanding part of the trek, as you will cross the two passes of Dikpala (5000m) and Dormala (5600m).
+Today you’ll start the most demanding part of the trek as you cross the two passes of Dikpala (5000m) and Dormala (5600m).
 The trail is not too steep but the altitude makes the effort more difficult.
-You will then descend into the valley and stop for lunch at a nomad tent, before reaching the monastery of Zultuk Puk.
-You will finish the trek by walking to Tashi Do.
-You will reunite with your driver, who will take you to Manasarovar Lake to sleep in a guesthouse.
+You will then descend into the valley and stop at a nomad family tent for lunch.
+Finally you’ll reach the monastery of Zultuk Puk, the “miraculous grotto”.
+It was built by Milarepa, one of the most famous poet and yogi in Tibet, who lived in the 11th century.

-The next day, if you wish, you will get up at dawn, so that you can admire Mount Everest at sunrise.
+After your night at the Base Camp get up at dawn to admire Mount Everest at sunrise.
 You will walk to reach the viewpoint not far from the camp, then your driver will drive you back to Shigatse where you will rest for the night.